scuben/dory/README.md

   # doesn't exist.
   dnsmasq:
     enabled: true
     domains:               # array of domains that will be resolved to the specified address
       - domain: docker     # you can set '#' for a wilcard
         address: 127.0.0.1 # return for queries against the domain
       - domain: dev
         address: 127.0.0.1
     container_name: dory_dnsmasq
     port: 53  # port to listen for dns requests on.  must be 53 on linux. can be anything that's open on macos
+    # kill_others: kill processes bound to the port we need (see previous setting 'port')
+    #   Possible values:
+    #     ask (prompt about killing each time.
+User can accept/reject)
+    #     yes|true (go aheand and kill without asking)
+    #     no|false (don't kill, and don't even ask)
+    kill_others: ask
   nginx_proxy:
     enabled: true
     container_name: dory_dinghy_http_proxy